-43. Have you provided a listing of the geographic components that comprise the limited and contiguous geographic area of the regional center?
+35. Have you provided a listing of the geographic components that comprise the limited and contiguous geographic area of the regional center?
 Yes No

 NOTE: You will need to provide a listing of the geographic components that comprise the limited geographic area of the regional center.
-If filing an amendment to expand the geographic area of a regional center, you must describe both the currently approved geographic area and the area of requested expansion, as well as provide documentation that explains the economic rationale for the expansion.
+If filing an amendment to expand the geographic area of a regional center, you must describe both the currently approved geographic area and the area of requested expansion, as well as provide documentation that explains the economic rationale for the requested expansion.

-44. Have you provided a map or other illustration that shows the geographic area of the regional center?
+36. Have you provided a map or other illustration that shows the geographic area of the regional center?
 Yes No